Chloroplasts – Cell Organelles Ep 4

 • Glucose is stored in starch granules and fats are stored in oil droplets.

-• Thylakoid membranes contain chlorophyll which absorbs the light needed to provide energy for photosynthesis.
+• Thylakoid membranes contain chlorophyll which absorbs the light energy for photosynthesis.

 Read More